Science of Reading

 -

 Currently, the science of reading is getting a lot of positive press.
 However, it’s not a new concept.
 The science of reading is a collection of research-based evidence that gives insight into how children learn to read and write.
-It is based on findings from not one field of study, but multiple fields, including education, linguistics, neuroscience, and psychology.
-The research encompasses core skills such as phonemic awareness, phonics, vocabulary, fluency, comprehension, and writing.
+It is based on findings from multiple fields, including education, linguistics, neuroscience, and psychology.
+The decades of research encompass core skills such as phonemic awareness, phonics, vocabulary, fluency, comprehension, and writing.

 Unlike learning to talk, learning to read does not develop naturally.
 It must be taught.
+“Learning to read is a very complex skill — one of the most complex things that we ask our children to take on.
+And for many kids, it doesn’t come easily” (Reading Rockets, 2026).
 While some children pick up reading skills more easily, others do not.
 Some children, like those with dyslexia, require direct, explicit, and systematic instruction.
 Additionally, multisensory instruction helps all children make connections in the brain, but for children with severe to profound dyslexia, multisensory instruction becomes a lifeline for learning to read successfully.

 -

-The National Reading Panel of 2000 identified what is now known as the five pillars of reading instruction.
-These pillars include phonemic awareness, phonics, fluency, vocabulary, and comprehension.
+The National Reading Panel confirmed what the science of reading research was saying by identifying what is now known as the five pillars of reading instruction.
+Based on their review of the research, the pillars identified include phonemic awareness, phonics, fluency, vocabulary, and comprehension.